 My emails blossomed when I started blogging.
 I put this down to getting better at editing.
 It became second nature to scan my email and tighten the wording.

 When I began to use Twitter, I discovered brevity.
-After 750 tweets I’m getting better at making my point in fewer words.
+After 1000+ tweets I got better at making my point in fewer words.
 Not only does this benefit my emails, it also helps me create impactful presentations.

 If you want to sharpen your email writing, sharpen your writing.